Connected Vehicles

 The Origins of the Connected Vehicle

 Computers have been in cars since 1968 when Volkswagen introduced a computer-controlled electronic fuel injection (EFI) system.
 In 1996, General Motors introduced the first connected cars with its OnStar audio-based system for emergency services, vehicle diagnostics, and directions.
-In addition, if airbags were deployed in an accident, an automatic collision notification and GPS location would be sent to the OnStar call center for notifying first responders.
+If airbags were deployed in a vehicle with OnStar, an automatic collision notification and GPS location would be sent to the OnStar call center to notify first responders.

 Subsequent features to the OnStar system included stolen vehicle tracking, remote engine slowdown and more.
 While the initial system relied on CDMA mobile voice and data communication, in 2014 it was replaced with 4G technology.